How to Comp Like a Real Jazz Guitarist

 Four to the floor (aka "chunk chunk chunk" or "poum tchak")

 Half-notes (aka "Half-time" or "playing in two")

-This is a very common rhythm in (virtually) all music genres, including non-jazz.
+This is a very common rhythm in (virtually) all music genres.
 We hear the Charleston rhythm even in ethnic music, hip hop, classical, etc. It’s a very natural rhythmic figure to play.

 As an intermediate player, it’s a great idea to launch yourself into learning some altered chords.
 You’ve seen these on lead sheets and in fake books.
 Some of the chords look like ZIP codes!